Mateus Xavier: Career

 Born in Ibicaraí, Bahia, Mateus Xavier joined Santos' youth setup in 2021, aged 14; he previously had a trial at the club at the age of nine, but was rejected.
 On 22 September 2023, he signed his first professional contract with the club, after agreeing to a three-year deal.

 On 30 June 2024, Mateus Xavier was registered with the first team squad for the 2024 Série B. He made his first team debut the following day, coming on as a second-half substitute for Julio Furch in a 1–0 home win over Chapecoense.

 Mateus Xavier made his Série A debut on 27 April 2025, replacing Guilherme in a 2–1 home loss to Red Bull Bragantino.
 On 24 July, he renewed his contract with the club until December 2028.

+In April 2026, Mateus Xavier was definitely promoted to the first team by head coach Cuca.